niberman/FreedomAviation/replit.md

 # Freedom Aviation - Unified Web Application

 ## Overview
-Freedom Aviation is a production-ready web application providing premium aircraft management and expert flight instruction for owner-pilots at Centennial Airport (KAPA).
-The platform unifies marketing pages with a secure owner dashboard.
-Its core purpose is to streamline aircraft management, flight instruction, and client interaction for an aviation business.
-The project aims to deliver a robust, scalable, and user-friendly solution with a premium aesthetic, targeting owner-pilots as its primary market.
+Freedom Aviation is a production-ready web application designed for owner-pilots at Centennial Airport (KAPA), offering premium aircraft management and expert flight instruction.
+The platform consolidates marketing content with a secure owner dashboard, aiming to streamline operations, enhance client interaction, and provide a robust, scalable, and user-friendly solution with a premium aesthetic.
+The project's ambition is to serve as a comprehensive tool for an aviation business, targeting owner-pilots as its core market.

 ## User Preferences
 I prefer simple language and clear, concise explanations.
 I want iterative development with frequent, small updates rather than large, infrequent ones.
 Please ask for my approval before making any major architectural changes or introducing new significant dependencies.
 I prefer detailed explanations of proposed changes and their impact.
 Do not make changes to the `attached_assets/` folder.